W427697/Discord-/docs/get-started/nextjs.md

 ## Next.js Routing

-[Next.js's router](https://nextjs.org/docs/pages/building-your-application/routing) is automatically stubbed for you so that when the router is interacted with, all of its interactions are automatically logged to the Actions ctions panel if you have the [Storybook actions addon](../essentials/actions.md).
+[Next.js's router](https://nextjs.org/docs/pages/building-your-application/routing) is automatically stubbed for you so that when the router is interacted with, all of its interactions are automatically logged to the Actions panel if you have the [Storybook actions addon](../essentials/actions.md).

 <Callout>